 So if you’re a UK freelancer signing a US contractor non disclosure agreement (or the other way around), you cannot ignore this.

-The fix: Whenever possible, negotiate the jurisdiction so it’s based in your home country or state.
-If the client pushes back, suggest a compromise: a neutral third‑country jurisdiction or, even better, mandatory online arbitration or mediation.
+The fix: Whenever possible, negotiate the jurisdiction to your home country or state.
+If the client pushes back, propose a compromise: a mutually agreed neutral jurisdiction, or better still, mandatory online arbitration or mediation.
+This keeps any potential dispute accessible and affordable regardless of where either party is based.
 That way, if something does go wrong, you’re not forced into an expensive, cross‑border courtroom battle.

 Outrageous Financial Penalties (Liquidated Damages)